aca24@aca-pharma.de/ +49 341 223 292 36

 Our services

-• Standardised evaluation of the extracted data for relevance (according to the CRED method)
+• Evaluation of existing literature data for relevance (CRED method)

 Bianca Leubner